-Senator John J. Flanagan represents the Second Senate District, which includes the entire Town of Smithtown and portions of both the Town of Brookhaven and the Town of Huntington.
-He was first elected to represent this portion of Suffolk County in 2002 and overwhelmingly reelected in 2004, 2006, 2008 2010 and 2012.
+Senator John J. Flanagan represents the Second Senate District, which includes the entire Town of Smithtown and portions of the Town of Brookhaven and the Town of Huntington.
+He was first elected to represent this part of Suffolk County in 2002 and overwhelmingly reelected in 2004, 2006, 2008, 2010, 2012 and 2014.

-During his time in the Senate, Senator Flanagan has been a constant leader in the fight to reduce the tax burden Long Islanders face – an effort he began when he served during his sixteen years in the New York State Assembly prior to his service in the Senate.
-During his tenure in the lower house, he served as the ranking member of the powerful Ways and Means Committee where he fought to provide taxpayers with meaningful tax relief.
+During his time in the Senate, Senator Flanagan has been a constant leader in the fight to reduce the tax burden facing Long Islanders – an effort he began when he served during his sixteen years in the New York State Assembly immediately prior to his service in the Senate.
+During his tenure in the lower house, he served as the ranking member of the powerful Ways and Means Committee where he fought for meaningful tax relief.

-As a leader in the fight to provide much-needed tax relief to New York taxpayers and small business owners, Senator Flanagan has successfully fought for numerous changes to our tax policies in New York State including:
+As a leader in the fight to provide tax relief to New Yorkers and small business owners, Senator Flanagan has been a strong supporter of numerous changes to our tax policies in New York State including:

-• Repealing the onerous MTA payroll tax for 80% of businesses that previously paid it.
+- Repealing the onerous MTA payroll tax for 80% of businesses.

-An ardent critic of late state budgets, Senator Flanagan has consistently argued for budget reforms that will improve New York's financial health while preventing burdensome tax increases.
+An ardent critic of late state budgets, Senator Flanagan has consistently fought for budget reforms to improve New York’s financial health while preventing burdensome tax increases.
 He has also been an outspoken supporter of capping state spending to provide New Yorkers with tax relief and to provide economic stability to our state.

 To help ease the tax burden of volunteer firefighters and ambulance workers throughout New York State, he authored legislation that grants these first responders an expanded real property tax exemption on their homes.

-A staunch supporter of education, Senator Flanagan is currently the Chairman of the Senate Standing Committee on Education.
-He has been a constant voice for educational quality equality in New York State with a long history of fighting to ensure that all regions get their fair share of state aid to reduce class size and to protect property taxpayers.
-In the 2012-2013 Enacted Budget, Senator Flanagan was instrumental in ensuring an additional $250 million was distributed to districts with the highest needs.
+A fierce advocate for education, Senator Flanagan served as the Chairman of the Senate Standing Committee on Education prior to his election as Majority Leader.
+He has been a constant voice for increasing the quality of education in New York State with a long history of fighting to ensure that all regions get their fair share of state aid to reduce class size and to protect property taxpayers.
+In the 2013–14 Enacted Budget, Senator Flanagan was instrumental in securing close to one billion dollars in additional aid for school districts throughout New York State.

-To enhance safety in all schools he represents, Senator Flanagan has supported the Safe Schools Against Violence in Education Act (Project SAVE) and worked to permanently extend the Child Safety Zone law which gives otherwise ineligible children access to bus service.
+Senator Flanagan has supported the Safe Schools Against Violence in Education Act (Project SAVE) and worked to permanently extend the Child Safety Zone law which gives otherwise ineligible children access to bus service to increase safety in New York schools.

-And to expand students ability to succeed, he has also expanded funding for pre-kindergarten programs, made college more affordable by maintaining funding for New York State's tuition assistance program and also has been supportive of the college savings programs that allow for tax-free savings and increased deductions for future college tuition payments.
+To enhance the ability of all students to receive a quality education, Senator Flanagan has worked to expand funding for pre-kindergarten programs, has strived to make college more affordable by maintaining funding for New York State’s tuition assistance program and has supported college savings programs that allow for tax-free savings and increased deductions for future college tuition payments.

-To protect the children of New York State, he also has joined with parents who are leading the fight to get drugs out of their communities.
-He was the lead in the successful effort to ban the possession and sale of “legal” drugs like salvia divinorum, synthetic marijuana and "bath salts".
+To protect New York children from drug abuse, he has joined with parents who are at the forefront of the fight to get drugs out of their communities.
+He was a leader in the successful effort to ban the possession and sale of “legal” drugs like salvia divinorum, synthetic marijuana and “bath salts”.
 And he also worked to enact the Internet System for Tracking Over-Prescribing (“I-STOP”) Act and include “real time” prescription tracking to provide more information to doctors and pharmacists, in an effort to prevent deaths from abuse and overdoses of prescription drugs, particularly painkillers.

-In 2012, Senator Flanagan led the effort to help in the fight against breast cancer by sponsoring legislation that will provide women with the information they need to protect their lives.
-Signed into law in July, the legislation will ensure that women are informed of the “breast density”, and will require every mammography report given to a patient with dense breast tissue that other screening options are available and may be beneficial in early detection.
+In 2012, Senator Flanagan led the effort to help in the fight against breast cancer by sponsoring legislation that will provide women with critically important information they need to protect their lives.
+The new law, which went into effect in January of 2013, requires mammography providers to notify patients if they have dense breast tissue and to recommend that they speak with their doctor about pursuing other screening options that may be beneficial.

-As a state senator, he has also used his commitment to the disabled community, school organizations and women’s groups to deliver increased state funding and enactment of critical legislation in these areas.
+As a state senator, he has also demonstrated his commitment to the disabled community, school organizations and women’s groups by delivering increased state funding and enacting critical legislation in support of their causes.

 His commitment to these issues was evident in his very first year in the Senate when he worked with local advocates to author landmark protections for stalking victims and their families.
 In the years that have followed, he has worked to increase public protection by successfully expanding public access to the New York State Sex Offender Registry, requiring lifetime registration for sexual predators and ending the statute of limitations for rapists.